CANewbould/OOP-and-Euphoria/README.md

 Clearly there is no limit to the extensibility of this development and users are encouraged to develop their own specialist modules to augment the cores provided here.

-For completeness, the repository contains an extension library for creating graphical interfaces.
-This sits "on top" of the basic material.
+For completeness, the repository contains two extension library for creating graphical interfaces.
+These sits "on top" of the basic material.

-* *japi.ew*: a library that provides a Graphical User Interface (GUI).
-This accesses the Java Swing toolkit.
+* *japi.ew*: this accesses the Java Swing toolkit.
 (There is also a very small support library //japi.e//, which handles library access and provides some useful system-level resources outside the Swing library.)
-At present this only works for MS Windows.
+At present this only works for MS Windows and may not work on the very latest versions of the Java Runtime Environment.

+* *iup.ew*: the accesses the IUP GUI libraries.
+Although IUP is not essentially OOP-based, this implementation structures IUP in an OOP-friendly fashion.

 ## State of development